 - Cooked long grain white rice, for serving

 Combine the oil and flour in a large cast-iron pot or enameled cast-iron Dutch oven, over medium heat.
 Stirring slowly and constantly for 20 to 25 minutes, make a dark brown roux, the color of chocolate.

 Season the onions, bell peppers, celery and garlic with the salt and cayenne.
 Add this to the roux and stir until soft, about 5 minutes.
 Add the sausage, the dried thyme and oregano, and cook, stirring often, for 5 minutes.
 Add the broth and bring to a boil.
 Reduce the heat to medium-low and simmer, uncovered, for 45 minutes.
 Add the reserved turkey meat and the reserved onions and celery and cook for 15 minutes.
-Add the parsley and green onions.
+Taste, adjust the seasoning if necessary, and add the parsley and green onions.

-Serve in soup bowls with rice.
-(File powder can be added at the table according to personal taste.)
+Serve in soup bowls with hot rice.
+(Filé powder can be added at the table according to personal taste.)